 The second 5 represents the five senses: Sight, Sound, Smell, Taste, and Touch.
 For this 5, you might want to consider only the main character’s point of view for the scene, section, or chapter.
 Or maybe some other character’s senses are involved.
 How are their five senses in play?

-For example, suppose that your main character is a detective on a cruise ship.
+For example, suppose that your main character is a detective on a cruise ship, such as Hercule Poirot in Death on the Nile.
 Your list might look like this:

 - Sight: The detective is walking on the promenade deck, along with several other passengers.
 The view is of the ship, the sea, deck chairs, other people, etc.

 - Sound: The sounds of the humming engines are quite clear, along with the slap of the waves and the chatter of the other passengers.

 - Smell: There’s always the wonderful smell of saltwater, being added to by the smell of cooking coming from the galley.

 - Taste: The taste of the onions in the lunch dish is repeating in the detective’s mouth.